isomerpages/moe-methodistgirlssch/_admissions/Secondary Admission/Integrated Programme for Year 3.md

 * DO **NOT** USE your current MGS ntrix account login details/password for Y3IP application account.

-**Application starts via this online portal after Saturday, 20 May 2023, 9 am.**
+Application starts via&nbsp;[this online portal](https://mgs.ntrix.sg/schooladmission/index_applicant.aspx)&nbsp;after Saturday, 20 May 2023, 9 am.
 Note: During the online application, please be reminded to save each completed section before proceeding to the next.